Magritte-code/Magritte/docs/src/0_getting_started/2_installation.rst

 By default, MacOS uses Clang and does not have the GNU compiler (gcc) installed.
 We do not recommend using Clang to compile Magritte because of compatibility issues with OpenMP.
-However, even when gcc is installed, the gcc command may still point to Clang, so a couple of extra steps are required to ensure that gcc is used when compiling Magritte.
+Additionally, even when gcc is installed, the gcc command may still point to Clang, so a couple of extra steps are required to ensure that gcc is used when compiling Magritte.

-If you have never installed gcc on your machine, it can be done through Homebrew (a package manager for MacOS, see `here <https://brew.sh/>`_ for details on how to install it).
+If you have never installed gcc on your machine, it can be done through Homebrew (a package manager for MacOS, see `their webpage <https://brew.sh/>`_ for details on how to install it).

 Once homebrew is installed, run the following command to install gcc: